adam-p/adam-p.github.com/content/blog/2023-12-23-sort-by-timestamp.md

 1. Thinking about time [is hard](https://gist.github.com/timvisee/fcda9bbdff88d45cc9061606b4b923ca).
 2. Try your best to recognize your bedrock, implicit assumptions about things.
 Which is also hard, since they're mostly subconscious.
 3. Review other people's code (and have your own reviewed, of course).
 It forces you to think broader, deeper, and different, and can help you with your own code.

+---

+There is discussion of this post on Hacker News [here](https://news.ycombinator.com/item?id=38745637).